-A VPN can be a key component in the IoT security solution, but not all VPN providers are made equal or made for every use case.
+A VPN can be a key component in the IoT security solution, but not all VPN providers are made equal or made for every Applications.
 There are hundreds from which to choose.
-It’s important to know what to look for to suit your unique use case.
+It’s important to know what to look for to suit your unique Applications.

 As we’ve discussed, configuring a VPN at the router level will be a solid option for many businesses.
 As such, one of the first things to look for is that the VPN can be easily configured at the router level.
 Another factor is that you need a VPN provider that is used to dealing with enterprise customers.
 And last, make sure to choose a provider that’s renowned for speed.

 Aside from those considerations, other things you need to take into account are:

 Let’s take a look at these in more detail.